I love traditional German food.

 Traditional German food you must try in Munich and Nuremberg!

 Although the German food list is a mile long, I’m going to keep this to foods you should specifically try if you’re visiting Munich (located in Bavaria), and Nuremberg (in slightly more-northerly Franconia).
 Both cities have culinary specialities, which can taste completely different if you sample them in the other location.
-Plus both Munich and Nuremberg are awesome, so you should definitely be visiting them anyway!
+There’s certainly enough to see in the area for even ten days in Bavaria – plus both Munich and Nuremberg are awesome, so you should definitely be visiting them anyway!

 Okay, here we go – get ready to start craving some German goodies!